 Tax deferral techniques

-The company has been criticised for minimising its tax liability by setting up a double Irish arrangement through subsidiaries in Ireland and Jersey.
+The company has been criticized for minimizing its tax liability by setting up a double Irish arrangement through subsidiaries in Ireland and Jersey.

 Fair housing implications and discrimination